afalabarce/WordleChainsApi/README.en.md

 The entire project is distributed into three main packages:
 - **common**: Where we host extension functions and the definition of plugins used by Ktor (authentication, routing, serialization, etc.).
-- **database**: Where the database structure is defined, attending to the particularities in the definition of types and DAOs of Exposed.
+- **database**: where the database structure is defined, attending to the particularities in the definition of types and DAOs of Exposed.
 - **controllers**: Where we define the controllers that will define the endpoints that the ReST service will expose.

 There is a special folder called **resources** where the different configuration parameters of the service are stored: